Black Rock Forest: Flora

+The Brooklyn Botanical Garden also identified 63 species of mosses.

 Fauna

 As in other woodlands in the Eastern United States, white-tailed deer are the most abundant mammal within Black Rock Forest, providing ample hunting opportunities.
-Common associate species like foxes, mink, striped skunks and raccoons are also common, as are rodent species like squirrels, chipmunks and voles.
+Common associate species like foxes, mink, striped skunks and raccoons are also common, as are rodent species like squirrels, chipmunks and shrews.
 Some bat species also have taken up residence.
 Coyotes have made a comeback since 1985, and there have been signs of beaver activity although the animals themselves have rarely been seen.

 Many reptiles and amphibians common to Eastern forests are well represented.
 These include several salamander species, a few frogs, the American toad, and the Eastern box and painted turtles.
-Some poisonous snakes have been found, although garter snakes and other non-hazardous species are more common.
+Some venomous snakes have been found, although garter snakes and other non-venomous species are more common.

-Woodland birds like ruffed grouse and wild turkey are dominant among avian species, with Canada geese and mallard ducks conspicuous in and near the ponds.
+Woodland birds like wild turkey are dominant among avian species, with Canada geese and great blue herons conspicuous in and near the reservoirs.
 Smaller birds include the downy and hairy woodpeckers.
 All are prey for common predator species like the red-tailed hawk, Cooper's hawk and barred owl.

 Most insect species have not been formally counted.
-The American Museum of Natural History, a consortium member, has counted 296 spider species in the forest as of 2005, and the following year a Harvard study found 33 ant species and projected a possible 58 in the forest.
+The American Museum of Natural History (AMNH), a consortium member, has counted 296 spider species in the forest as of 2005, while a survey published in 2014 identified 279 species of spiders.
+In 2006, a Harvard study found 33 ant species and projected a possible 58 in the forest.
+Surveys by AMNH in 2003 recorded 144 bee species, as well 22 vespid wasp species and 23 crabronid wasp species.

 Management

-Black Rock Forest is run on a daily basis by a staff of ten headed by Executive Director, Dr. William Schuster.
-They report to the consortium's board, which is composed of six officers, a representative of each member organization, 13 directors-at-large and the seven members of the Black Rock Forest Preserve board.
-It is currently chaired by Sibyl Golden, who also edits Black Rock Forest News, the consortium's quarterly newsletter.
-Columbia professor Kevin Griffin serves as president.
+Black Rock Forest is run on a daily basis by a small staff headed by an Executive Director.
+Dr. William Schuster was Executive Director from 1992 to 2022, and Isabel Ashton is the current ED.
+They report to the Consortium's board, which is composed of six officers, a representative of each member organization, 13 directors-at-large, and the seven members of the Black Rock Forest Preserve board.
+It was chaired by Sibyl R. Golden, who also edited Black Rock Forest News, the Consortium's quarterly newsletter, until her death in 2017.
+The current chair is Hume R. Steyer, and Barnard professor Hillary S. Callahan serves as president of the Board.